CarolinaPerdomo/CarolinaPerdomo/README.md

 # :nerd_face: About nerd me (research and code):

-- :woman_scientist: Currently working as a data science intern in the automobile sector.
-Also as a Quantum Fellow supervising a quantum machine learning project.
+- :woman_scientist: Currently working as data scientist in the automobile sector.
+Also as a voluntary Quantum Fellow supervising a quantum machine learning project.
 - :zany_face: I have a Ph.D. from Universidade Federal do ABC, Brazil.
 I am a researcher in theoretical particle physics.
 - :computer: I develop and test regularization algorithms with Mathematica for the study of theoretical models in particle physics.
 For more about that, you can check [this](https://github.com/CarolinaPerdomo/Thesis) repository.
 - :ear: As a researcher, one of my responsibilities is to transmit knowledge.
 The ability to communicate technical aspects in a clear way has been a crucial part of my work.
 Check part of my Ph.D. presentations in [here](https://github.com/CarolinaPerdomo/Presentations-during-Ph.D.).